victor-malheiro/sql_portfolio_project/README.md

 WHERE dea.continent IS NOT NULL
 ORDER BY location, date
 ````

-The 'OVER' clause was used to compute the aggregated values over a group of rows.
+<div align="justify">The 'OVER' clause was used to compute the aggregated values over a group of rows.
 With this clause i can have control over where the window starts and ends for each row in the result set.
-The difference in relation to GROUP BY is that it divides the results in windows instead of aggregating the entire result set.
+The difference in relation to GROUP BY is that it divides the results in windows instead of aggregating the entire result set.</div></br>

 ![image](https://github.com/user-attachments/assets/bc80eee4-cd5b-4559-8037-8bbf420c95e3)

 **6 - Percentage of Population that has recieved at least one Covid Vaccine**
-To simplify the queries i created a **common table expression(CTE)**, this is usefull with a subquery that will make the understanding of the whole query very hard.
+<div align="justify">To simplify the queries i created a <strong>common table expression(CTE)</strong>, this is usefull with a subquery that will make the understanding of the whole query very hard.</div></br>

-To compute the percentage of the population that received at least one vaccine, i created the CTE below and then i could use it to query the data.
+<div align="justify">To compute the percentage of the population that received at least one vaccine, i created the CTE below and then i could use it to query the data.</div></br>

 ````
 WITH PopVac (Continent, Location, Date, Population, New_Vaccinations, RollingPeopleVaccinated) AS